The Ultimate Guide to an Insulated Steel Door

 Let's clear up two of the most common terms you'll see: R-value and U-value.
 The R-value tells you how well a material stops heat from flowing through it.
 A higher R-value means better insulation because it has more resistance to heat transfer.
 On the other hand, the U-value tells you how fast heat moves through a material.
 For U-values, a lower number is better because it means less heat is escaping.
 An easy way to remember it is R is for "resist" (you want more), and U is for "under" (you want it low).
 When comparing doors, these two ratings give you a clear picture of their insulating capabilities.

-The Importance of ENERGY STAR Certification
+The Importance of a Thermal Break

 If you want a simple way to identify an energy-efficient door, look for the ENERGY STAR label.
 This little blue sticker is a big deal.
 Doors with this label have been independently tested and certified to meet strict energy performance standards set by the U.S. Environmental Protection Agency.
 Choosing an ENERGY STAR certified product takes the guesswork out of your decision.
 It’s a trusted sign that the door you’re considering will help reduce your energy consumption, lower your utility bills, and lessen your home's carbon footprint.
 It’s a shortcut to finding a high-performing, reliable product.